horizon0708/react-scroll-jacker/readme.md

+This is meant to be a tongue-in-cheek react component.
+I am not maintaining this currently and I do not recommend usage except for fun :p

 # React Scroll Jacker
 React Scroll Jacker is a component that makes your next scroll-hijacking easy!
 Instead of using scroll to scroll the page like a sane person, this component lets you use scroll to transition between React elements.
 Users` hijacked scrolls will return after they spin their mousewheels as many times as you have arbitrarily dictated.